Apply for a Metal Alloys Trading License in Dubai

 Setup Costs, Steps, and Compliance Requirements

-Licence fees at Dubai South Business Hub Free Zone vary depending on the package selected.
-Trading licences typically start from approximately AED 12,000 to AED 20,000 annually.
+License fees at Dubai South Business Hub Free Zone vary depending on the package selected.
+Trading licenses typically start from approximately AED 12,000 to AED 20,000 annually.
 This figure excludes visa costs, office or flexi-desk fees, and any third-party professional service charges.
-There is no minimum share capital requirement for most free zone trading licences, which reduces the upfront financial commitment for new entrants.
+There is no minimum share capital requirement for most free zone trading licenses, which reduces the upfront financial commitment for new entrants.

 Required documents typically include passport copies for all shareholders and directors, a business plan or activity description, a No Objection Certificate (NOC) if the applicant is currently employed in the UAE, and proof of residential address.
 All documents must meet the free zone's Know Your Customer (KYC) standards.